 Family Mass Group

-The Family Mass is celebrated every Sunday at 10 am.
-It has been going since Lent 2003.
+The Family Mass is celebrated every Sunday during the academic year at 10 am.
+It has been happening since the beginning of Lent 2003.
 The purpose of the Family Mass is to create an environment where families can come together to celebrate God’s love for us.

-Background & History The Family Mass began in 2003 when Sr. Mariana, a Holy Spirit Sister, arrived in our parish.
+Background & History The Family Mass began in 2003 when Sr. Mariana, a Missionary of the Holy Spirit, arrived in our parish.
 She expressed an interest in becoming actively involved in the community.
-Our previous Parish Priest, Msgr Alex Stenson identified the need for a Family Mass and she took on the responsibility of organising it.
+Our Parish Priest at the time, Msgr Alex Stenson, identified the need for a Family Mass and she took on the responsibility of organising it.
 Our first Mass took place on the first Sunday of Lent of 2003.

 We welcome any suggestions and observations you may have.
 We can be contacted through the Parish office at 6293018, or feel free to speak to any of the team after the 10.00 a.m.
 Mass on Sundays.
 Dublin Diocesan Child Safeguarding and Protection Policies and Procedures are followed.
 For further information see www.csps.dublindiocese.ie